What is Vendor Management?

 Moderate spend, operational importance

-Annual reviews, optimization focus
+Annual reviews, usage-driven optimisation

 Commodity